 Writing and Rhetoric: multilingual writing, trauma studies, writing in the disciplines

-Anna S. Habib, MFA, serves as Associate Director of Composition, managing the undergraduate composition courses for multilingual students.
+Anna S. Habib, MFA, serves as Associate Director of Composition, managing the undergraduate composition courses for multilingual students at Mason's home campus and branch campus in Songdo, Korea.
 She also coordinates and teaches the Graduate Writing across the Disciplines courses for INTO Mason’s international graduate pathway program.

 Mallett, J. Haan & A. Habib (June 2016).
 Developing Disciplinary Expertise, Bilinguality, Peer Mentorship, and Language Policy: Four Pedagogical Innovations in the Context of a Graduate Pathway Program.
 In S. Simpson, N. Caplan, M. Cox, T. Phillips (Eds.).
 Supporting Graduate Student Writers: Research, Curriculum and Program Design.
 Ann Arbor, MI: University of Michigan Press.